ozzr/godot_terrain/README.md

 ![hq_preview](terrain_preview_03.jpg)
 Assets created by @brainlimited

-#### v1.0.2

-### You can purchase the source code and export templates at [Gumroad](https://ozzrc.gumroad.com/l/qbcek)
+### Source code and export templates at [Gumroad](https://ozzrc.gumroad.com/l/qbcek)

 To start testing, download or clone this repo [grab the compiled engine in the release section](https://github.com/ozzr/godot_terrain/tags) and open one of the projects.

 ## Description
-Over the last year I have worked in this project.
-My idea was to create a Terrain system inside godot that worked under both backends GLES3 - GLES2.
+Terrain system inside godot that works with the GLES3 and GLES2 Godot renderers.

 ### What you get:
 * Full In Editor terrain editor